sarahciston/codingcare/posts/guide.md

 ### we voice our "stupid" questions, nagging suspicions, deepest fears
 Even, and especially, as leaders and teachers we must do this.
 We connect over / remember that someone else has already worried the very same thing, or worse.
 Our bravery makes space for others to be brave.
 I am continually finding that my presence in the classroom/facilitation space as a vulnerable uncertain artistic queer body who nevertheless creates does so much more to teach and model how to create than anything I actually have lectured.
 And the less I plan and structure ~~but instead gesture and invite~~, the more space I invite and permit for what needs and wants to arise.

-### (brave spaces, sultan?)
+### (brave spaces w Sultan?)

 ## we are serious about silliness

 ### we live for snacks
 Seriously, snacks get cited as the number one item that keep bringing students to our meetups.
 Snacks are magic.
 How do snacks do it?

 >>"While this is a cliche food has always brought people together.
 Snacking together in the SCA basement brought out some of the best discussions and ideas I have entertained in college."
-(Ada Toydemir, CSthey/them)
+(Ada Toydemir, (XXX major, they/them)

 ### we start each session with a shared playlist
 And it is on point!
 The Creative Code Collective theme song is Queen's "Don't Stop Me Now," which came to be when at our first meetup a quiet student piped up out of the blue with this amazing suggestion for our background tunes.
 I was blown away.
 And it has been our rallying call ever since.